 —CHRO of a regional health plan

-Even before COVID-19 and the recent focus on racial inequity started gaining momentum in 2020, companies surveyed in Deloitte’s Global Human Capital Trends report said that inclusion and belonging was one of the most important human capital trends, with 93% agreeing that a sense of belonging in the workforce drives organizational performance.6 Organizational efforts have historically focused on making every individual feel respected and treated fairly in an inclusive work environment.
-Now, leading organizations are forging a stronger link between belonging and organizational performance by strengthening workers’ connections with their teams and fostering their sense of contribution to shared goals.7 They are also considering what it means to advance equity and how to support various populations and meet their unique needs.
+Even before COVID-19 and the recent focus on racial inequity started gaining momentum in 2020, companies surveyed in Deloitte’s Global Human Capital Trends report said that inclusion and belonging was one of the most important human capital trends, with 93% agreeing that a sense of belonging in the workforce drives organisational performance.6 Organisational efforts have historically focussed on making every individual feel respected and treated fairly in an inclusive work environment.
+Now, leading organisations are forging a stronger link between belonging and organisational performance by strengthening workers’ connections with their teams and fostering their sense of contribution to shared goals.7 They are also considering what it means to advance equity and how to support various populations and meet their unique needs.

-One CHRO saw opportunities in the current landscape to help increase female leadership in the organization, especially in information technology (IT).
-Data from the Bureau of Labor shows that though more women work in health care than men (80% of health care jobs are held by women), there is a dearth of women in leadership roles, with 80% to 90% of leadership roles going to men.8 Deloitte’s analysis from working with clients shows that while women have denser networks than men, they frequently lack strong connections to the next level of their organizations, compared to male employees.
+One CHRO saw opportunities in the current landscape to help increase female leadership in the organisation, especially in information technology (IT).
+Data from the Bureau of Labour shows that though more women work in health care than men (80% of health care jobs are held by women), there is a dearth of women in leadership roles, with 80% to 90% of leadership roles going to men.8 Deloitte’s analysis from working with clients shows that while women have denser networks than men, they frequently lack strong connections to the next level of their organisations, compared to male employees.

-Research has shown that diverse and inclusive organizations outperform competitors, are more innovative, and resilient: organizations with an inclusive culture are twice as likely to meet or exceed financial targets, three times as likely to be high-performing, six times as likely to be innovative and agile, and eight times as likely to achieve better business outcomes.9 Diverse populations do not equal inclusive culture—and fostering a sense of inclusion and belonging for employees is not automatic.
-Our interviews showed that many organizations could benefit from using their data to understand how work gets done and if there are underrepresented groups that are cut off from network structures.
+Research has shown that diverse and inclusive organisations outperform competitors, are more innovative and resilient: organisations with an inclusive culture are twice as likely to meet or exceed financial targets, three times as likely to be high-performing, six times as likely to be innovative and agile, and eight times as likely to achieve better business outcomes.9 Diverse populations do not equal inclusive culture—and fostering a sense of inclusion and belonging for employees is not automatic.
+Our interviews showed that many organisations could benefit from using their data to understand how work gets done and if there are underrepresented groups that are cut off from network structures.
 This could allow for deployment of targeted support to develop an inclusive culture and foster a sense of belonging.

-When considering DE&I strategies, organizations should realize that not every employee is experiencing virtual work the same way.
-In our survey, those who identified as female found working from home led to an easier time balancing personal and professional life (65% compared to 47% of those who identified as male), and they were more likely to report that they found communication from leadership to be more effective than onsite (52% compared to 26%).
+When considering DE&I strategies, organisations should realise that not every employee is experiencing virtual work the same way.
+In our survey, those who identified as female found working from home led to an easier time balancing personal and professional life (65% compared to 47% of those who identified as male) and they were more likely to report that they found communication from leadership to be more effective than onsite (52% compared to 26%).
 Female respondents also had an easier time building camaraderie with colleagues in a remote setting compared to those identifying as male.